 At the end of a project everyone knows so much more.
 Naturally we will discover decisions and actions we wish we could do over.
 This is wisdom to be celebrated…

 The prime directive sets a productive tone and spirit for a retrospective.
 Of course, the team knows much more now, and would do things differently.
 Without mistakes and shortcomings, we’d never uncover new opportunities to improve.
 The pain and struggle that led to learning should be honored.
 In this way, the team can benefit and build on the lessons and the learning that took place.
-If we finger-point, blame, and embarrass, people will be unwilling to share; the opportunity to improve will be lost.
+If we finger-point, blame, and embarrass, then people will be unwilling to share; the opportunity to improve will be lost.

 Tune in for part two, where I will walk through a retrospective agenda.